This tool was developed for mod makers. It finds errors in Generals Zero Hour ini code as well as in scripts automatically. It does not fix errors.

 It is packed with WinRAR.
 If you don't have this archiver then visit RAR website.

-If it will say you about not existing DLL files, download them from www.dll-files.com.
+If it asks you about missing DLL files, download them from www.dll-files.com.